rabascoh/bikesharing-analysis/README.md

 # Bikesharing Analysis

 ## Overview of Bikesharing Analysis
 The purpose of this analysis is to better understand bikesharing programs to make a case for bringing a bikesharing program to Des Moines, IA.
+This analysis is based on bikesharing data from NYC's bikesharing program.

 *[See the Tableau story here](https://public.tableau.com/app/profile/helena.rabasco/viz/bikesharing_analysis_deliverable2/BikesharingAnalysis)*